Essential Skills for Call Centre Managers

 Understanding the Role of a Call Centre Manager

 A call centre manager oversees the call centre’s daily operations, including managing a team of customer service representatives.
-They also monitor performance metrics and ensure that service level agreements are met.
+They also monitor performance metrics and ensure service-level agreements are met.

-A call centre manager needs strong leadership skills.
+A manager needs strong leadership skills.
 They must lead and inspire their team to provide great customer service.
-A successful manager in this role must be skilled at multitasking, solving problems, and making decisions quickly.
+A successful manager in this role must be skilled at multitasking, problem-solving, and making quick decisions.

 Key Responsibilities of a Call Centre Manager: